pearcej/cppds/_sources/Introduction/Objectives.rst

 -  To become conversant with sorting algorithms, including the advantages and disadvantages of each.

--  To learn to write and analyze recursive programs, functions, and methods
+-  To learn to write and analyze recursive programs, functions, and methods.

 -  To learn to traverse and to implement linked data structures such as linked lists and trees.